Oranienburg: History

 Oranienburg became the center of Nazi Germany's nuclear-energy project because it was the location of the Auergesellschaft Oranienburg Plant, Germany's uranium production facility; the town also had an armaments hub, aircraft plant, and railway junction, all of military importance.
 According to military historian Antony Beevor, Stalin's desire to acquire the nuclear facility motivated him to launch the Battle for Berlin of April–May 1945.
 It has been claimed that the pre-emptive destruction of these nuclear facilities by the USAAF Eighth Air Force on 15 March 1945 aimed to prevent them from falling into Soviet hands.

 On 23 April 1945, during the Battle of Berlin, troops of the 1st Belorussian Front of the Red Army captured Oranienburg.

+Between 1949 and 1990, Oranienburg was part of the German Democratic Republic (East Germany).

 Due to its heavy bombing, Oranienburg is the "most dangerous town in Germany"; it is the only town in Germany which pursues a systematic search for unexploded ordnance (UXO) based on postwar aerial photos and magnetic or radar underground measurements for metal.
 By 2017 about 200 had been disposed of, and 350 to 400 were estimated to remain.
 It is estimated that the search and disposal will continue throughout the rest of the century.
 In one case 12,000 residents had to be evacuated.
 The federal government does not finance the removal of foreign UXO.